Committed to our customers

 Mr. Sharpe holds a degree in Engineering and a Master of Business Administration in Global Energy Management & Sustainability from the University of Calgary and is a member of APEGA.
 Before starting his career, he was a member of the Canadian Freestyle Ski team and shares his love of skiing with his wife and five children.

-Brian P. Shkrobot, Senior Vice President & Interim Chief Financial Officer
+Brian P. Shkrobot, Executive Vice-President & Chief Financial Officer

 Brian P. Shkrobot

-Brian Shkrobot is Senior Vice President & Interim Chief Financial Officer, ATCO Ltd. & Canadian Utilities Limited.
+Brian Shkrobot is Executive Vice President & Chief Financial Officer, Canadian Utilities Limited.

 Mr. Shkrobot joined ATCO in 2000 as Corporate Accountant and over the past 21 years has held progressively more senior roles within the organization.
 Prior to his current role, he was Senior Vice President, Finance & Regulatory, overseeing all financial and regulatory matters for ATCO’s Natural Gas and Electric utilities divisions in Alberta and Canada’s North and advancing a number of enterprise-wide finance, governance and audit initiatives.
 Before that he was the Senior Financial Officer for ATCO’s former Electricity and Pipelines & Liquids Global Business units, responsible for the financial management of natural gas, electricity, storage & liquids and power generation businesses.